 FYI: undergrad scientists looking for summer research opportunity may want to check out the Amgen Scholars.
-Apps due Feb 1 for summer 2016 fellowship.
+Apps are due Feb 1 for summer fellowship.

-The deadline to submit completed applications is Monday, February 1, 2016.
+The deadline to submit completed applications is February 1.
 More information about the Harvard-Amgen Scholars Program, including profiles of last year’s cohort, along with eligibility criteria and instructions to apply may be found here: http://uraf.harvard.edu/amgen-scholars.
-The Amgen Scholars Program website, which includes information about all of the U.S. and international programs available this coming summer may be found here: www.amgenscholars.com.

 If you have any questions, please feel free to contact Gregory A. Llacer directly at email@example.com.